13: Vacuity

 Uzi sighed.
 She closed her eyes, and downed the glass of blood.
 “Fine, how about in general, then.
 Tell me about yourself, V. I hear in the future you become a full time psycho.”

 V flinched back.
 A claw rose to cover her mouth, but then her brows narrow, confused or suspicious.
 “Future?
-There’s no–”
+We don’t have—”

 “Right, I should explain.
 I don’t think this is real.
 Or like, it’s closer to a memory simulation than reality.
 Maybe you’re what V used to be, or a fork or something.
 You seem… nicer.”
 Uzi slurped up one of the wires from the bowl of sludge.
 It was long, like a snake.